2022 Canadian federal electoral redistribution: Initial proposal

-Passage of the Preserving Provincial Representation in the House of Commons Act
+Final apportionment

-Notwithstanding the Chief Electoral Officer's announcement, Parliament retained certain powers to amend the Constitution Act, 1867 and thus the redistricting process.
+Notwithstanding the chief electoral officer's announcement, Parliament retained certain powers to amend the Constitution Act, 1867 and thus the redistricting process.
 Such a change occurred during the 2012 redistribution.
-Amendments affecting proportionate representation between the provinces, however, required support of seven provinces representing at least 50% of the population of Canada.
+Amendments affecting proportionate representation between the provinces, however, required support of seven provinces representing at least 50 percent of the population of Canada.

-Several days after the Chief Electoral Officer's announcement of the allocation, Quebec provincial Minister of Justice Sonia LeBel said that Quebec's "special status" as Canada's "only francophone province" meant that the province must not lose any seats.
-LeBel said the province represents one of the "founding peoples of Canada" saying that represents much more than "a simple calculation of population".
-In November 2021, both the Premier of Quebec François Legault and the opposition Bloc Québécois also called for Quebec to maintain its current number of seats of 78.
+Several days after the chief electoral officer's announcement of the allocation, Quebec provincial minister of justice Sonia LeBel said that Quebec's "special status" as Canada's "only francophone province" meant that the province must not lose any seats.
+LeBel said the province represents one of the "founding peoples of Canada", saying that represents much more than "a simple calculation of population".
+In November 2021, both the Premier of Quebec François Legault and the opposition Bloc Québécois (BQ) also called for Quebec to maintain its current number of seats of 78.

 The same month, The Toronto Star editorial board called for further seats to be added in Ontario, British Columbia and Alberta, to provide fair representation for voters in those provinces.
 It also said calls to institute a minimum threshold of seats for Quebec should be rejected.
 The Globe and Mails editorial board also called on Parliament to add additional seats to ensure the principle of "one person, one vote" would be realized.